polterguy/polterguy.github.io/documentation/magic.lambda.logging/index.md

-# Audit logging from Hyperlambda
+# magic.lambda.logging

-Logging wrapper slots for Magic.
+This project contains logging wrapper slots for Magic.
 More specifically, this project provides the following slots allowing you to create log entries.

 * __[log.info]__ - Information log entries, typically smaller pieces of information
 * __[log.debug]__ - Debug log entries, typically additional debugging information not enabled in production